-When first developed in 2012-2013 for the Columbia Imagined Plan, the Urban Services Area boundary primarily included the existing City corporate boundary, and then also included certain watershed boundaries outside the City where there were planned CIP projects.
+When first developed in 2012-2013 for the Columbia Imagined Plan, the USA boundary primarily included the existing City corporate boundary, and then also included certain watershed boundaries outside the City where there were planned CIP projects.

-The following updated map takes a more focused look using updated data and analysis on where property would be serviceable because there is an existing trunk main on the property itself, or on the adjacent property (e.g. extension is not as challenging).
-Using this criteria produces a boundary that more accurately reflects where growth can occur without significant City involvement.
+The following updated map takes a more focused look using updated data and analysis on where property would be serviceable based on the following criteria: because there is an existing trunk main on the property itself, or on the adjacent property (e.g. extension is not as challenging).
+This criteria produces a boundary that more accurately reflects where growth can occur without significant City involvement.

-Development occurring outside the Urban Services Area highlighted boundary may be possible, but may become cost-prohibitive for individual developers.
-As such, the boundary may become self-regulating, and help identify land that can be developed without cost to the city.
+Development occurring outside the USA may be possible, but may become cost prohibitive for individual developers, so the boundary may become self-regulating, to some extent identifying land that can be developed without cost to the city.
 However, it should be noted that in the case where the City determines an extension is in the public interest, there are tools available for various cost-share or recapture programs.